nikitakesharwani/React-learning-lab/README.md

 5. useSelector
    useSelector is a React-Redux hook that allows you to read data from the Redux store inside your React components.

+6. useDispatch
+   useDispatch is a React-Redux hook that allows you to send actions to the Redux store.
+This is how you tell Redux:
+   “Hey!
+I want to change the state.”

 # useEffect Cases

 1. If no dependency array => useEffect is called on every render